How much does it cost to instruct a company to install roofline fascia, bargeboard and soffit boards?

 Breaking Down the Cost – Semi-Detached House 24m

-Here we break down the cost into materials, labour, waste disposal, net profit and VAT for an installation to a semi-detached house:
+Here we break down the cost of materials, labour, waste disposal, profits and VAT for a typical installation to a semi-detached house:

 £100 per linear metre is a good starting point when estimating the cost of a new roofline.
-The cost per metre will reduce for larger projects.
-Bungalows can be priced a little lower as they are often so easy to work on.
+The cost per metre will be lower for very large projects and higher for very small jobs.
+Bungalows can be priced a little lower as they are often so easier to work on.
+If specialist scaffold is required, that will cost extra.

 You’ll Probably Pay a Different Amount…